cpbotha/dbwriter_go/README.md

 Minimal database writer API with gin, gorm and swagger put together by a go newbie in 2021 to test the developer experience.

-See the blog post at https://vxlabs.com/ TBD
+See the blog post at https://vxlabs.com/ "Developer experience setting up a minimal API in Go, C# and Python" (should be published before the end of October)

 See you,
 https://charlbotha.com/